GSA-TTS/identity-handbook/_articles/appdev-acuant-sdk-test-plan.md

   - Does capture happen automatically?
   - Does voice over work as expected?
   - Is your ID successfully verified?
-  - Is the new feature we're are deploying working properly?
+  - Is the new feature we're deploying working properly?

 ### Communications